foundation29org/Dx29_client_gpt/PRIVACY.md

 #### 1. Introduction

-This Privacy Policy describes how Foundation29 collects, uses, and protects information provided by users of DxGPT, a diagnostic support software based on GPT-4.
+This Privacy Policy describes how Foundation29 collects, uses, and protects information provided by users of DxGPT, a diagnostic support software based on GPT-5 mini.
 We are committed to ensuring that your privacy is protected and to complying with all applicable data protection laws and regulations.

 #### 2. Information We Collect